mksarge/mksarge/pages/projects/classportal/index.md

 One of the core feature of ClassPortal is integration with GitHub.
-Upon registration, each student associates their student info with their GitHub username and authorizes ClassPortal for basic read priviledges through the [GitHub API][github-api].
+Upon registration, each student associates their student info with their GitHub username and authorizes ClassPortal for basic permissions through the [GitHub API][github-api].

 <br>

-This also means that ClassPortal does not need to use a first-party login system; instead, [GitHub OAuth 2.0][github-oauth] is used to log the registered users in.
+This also means that ClassPortal does not need to use a first-party login system.
+Instead, [GitHub OAuth 2.0][github-oauth] is used to log the registered students in.

 <br>